daaniel542/ElephantNetworkTool/README.md

 - Linux: `build/linux/x64/release/bundle/`

 For internal distribution, package each release folder as a zip, label it with the app version and OS, and send the matching package to each IT member.
+Versions of the zip file can be found in the Github Actions page allowing for quick download and installation of the app instead of cloning and releasing the flutter builds.

 ## Web Limitations